 Signs & Symptoms

 Much like Endo, Ado can cause severe menstrual pain and cramping, heavy bleeding, spotting, lengthy periods, an enlarged or hardened uterus, painful sex, and possibly infertility.
-And, some lucky women are asymptomatic : they have no symptoms.
+And, some lucky people are asymptomatic: they have no symptoms.

-Most women receive their Adenomyosis diagnosis after they’ve already received a hysterectomy and the pathologist biopsies the uterine tissue.
+Most patients receive their Adenomyosis diagnosis after they’ve already received a hysterectomy and the pathologist biopsies the uterine tissue.

 A hysteroscopy (a little camera tube pushed up into your uterus) or needle biopsies (little punches of tissue samples) may also help in the diagnosis of Ado; however, it may be inaccurate and provide a false negative since they may not be taking a tissue sample of the deeper uterine wall which is affected by Ado.